 Not even close.
 I went crashing through the oleander bushes like a startled antelope, bulling my way through poisonous leaves as slender branches whipped and grabbed at me.
 It was hardly a subtle exit for a guy trying to keep a low profile, but I had a 12-gauge hangover, and my brain had defaulted to basic survival mode.

 Emerging in a panic on the other side of the bushes, I found myself in front of the men’s weight-lifting building, a tiny, single-story edifice that was more like a bunker.
 The university was about to demolish it to make way for a new multi-story building.
 Anyway, I’d never been in it before (duh), but in my mindless dread of being confronted, I ducked through the door.

 One of these things is not like the others…

 So, I stood there feeling more than a little awkward while the buff dudes worked out.
-A few guys were looking at me curiously, the skinny interloper lurking by the back door.
+A few guys were looking at me curiously, the lurking skinny interloper fiddly with the back door.
 But there was nothing for it: I’d just have to wait for a bit until Percy left and then go back to the bookstore and find Pam.
 I didn’t want her going punk-rock crazy on me if she thought I’d ditched her, but hopefully, she’d wait.
 She wasn’t in any better shape than I was, so I doubted she’d wander far.
 How long could Percy talk in front of the bookstore for, anyway?